 Each time a CRM record is viewed, updated, actioned etc a full audit trail is created ensuring your business knowledge is secure at all times.

-Stats on CRM Implementation
+Stats on CRM Benefits

 According to CRM tool Salesforce, implementing a CRM tool into your business can deliver: